Mohammed A. Salameh: Arrest and sentencing

 On March 4, 1993, the FBI arrested Salameh.
 He had just collected $400 after reporting his rental van had been stolen and speaking with an undercover FBI agent posing as a Ryder "loss prevention analyst".
 Earlier, the FBI had traced the Ford Econoline van that had been used in the World Trade Center bombing by its vehicle identification number.

 In 1994, Salameh was sentenced to 240 years in prison.
 In 1999, his sentence was reduced to 116 years and 11 months.
 In 2021, one of his convictions was overturned, cutting his sentence by another 30 years.
 He is assigned BOP number 34338-054.
 Salameh was initially sent to ADX Florence, where he was repeatedly force-fed after hunger strikes.
-He was later transferred to USP Big Sandy, then FCI Terre Haute.
+He was later transferred to USP Big Sandy, FCI Terre Haute, and then to FCI Marion where he currently resides.
 Salameh is scheduled for release on May 23, 2067.

 Possible link to assassination of Kahane

 An article in the Jerusalem Post quoted from the mid-August 2010 issue of Playboy that El Sayyid Nosair, who had been acquitted of the murder of Meir Kahane, later still claimed that he had two partners with him: